 Describe the curriculum and the methods of instruction, including teaching materials and any innovative techniques to be used.
 List the pupil performance standards and how they were established.
 This section should also provide the school calendar.
-As required by law, the
+As required by law, the elements in this section must meet or exceed applicable Standards of Quality, the Standards of Accreditation and Standards of Learning.

+File: LC-E

-File: LC-E Page 2
+Page 2